armandofox/armandofox.github.io/_pages/music-theater/broadway101.md

 book by James Lapine.
 Filmed version of the original Broadway cast starring Bernadette Peters.
 I'm not as much a fan of the 2020 movie adaptation.

+## I can give this talk at your organization

+If you'd like me to give the talk at your organization, please [contact me,](mailto:theater@armandofox.com) I'm always happy to put this in front of interested audiences and I can provide references from prior presentations if needed.
+I don't ask any compensation, but if I'm currently working on a show, I might appreciate the chance to promote it and/or discuss a group block discount for your organization.

+I will
+need a laptop projection setup (HDMI or Thunderbolt input) and a way to clearly play sound from my
+Macbook Pro, either from the 1/8" headphone out jack, via USB, or via HDMI.  **The sound is a key part of the presentation** so it's important that the sound be audible, clear, and sufficiently loud for the room.